williaz/TechRefresher/AWS.md

   - auto created the main route table for the VPC, better keep i with only the local route
   - destionation specifies the IP ranges that can be directed to the target
   - target is where the traffic is directed
+  - all subnets that are not explicitly associated with a more specific route table will use Main route table by default.

 - Internet Gateway (IG)
   - allow VPC to commmunicate with the Internet
   - IG is Horizontally scaled
+  - igw-

 - Network Address Translation
   - NAT device used for IP{v4 traffic only